marafathussain/ML_book_easy/chapters/chapter2.md

 The simplest approach is to remove missing values from your dataset.

 **Listwise deletion (complete case analysis):**
-Remove any row that has any missing value.
+Remove any row that has any missing values.

 ```python
 df_clean = df.dropna()